 Equipment

-Using a kitchen scale is a total game-changer when making this chocolate lemon cake.
+Using a kitchen scale is a total game-changer when making this chocolate cake with lemon frosting.
 It makes measuring ingredients super precise, so your recipe comes out perfect every single time.
 Plus, fewer measuring cups means less cleanup — and who doesn’t love that?
 Invest in one, and you’ll wonder how you ever baked without it!

 What you'll need for chocolate and lemon cake:

-- Natural Cocoa Powder: Provides a rich, deep chocolate flavor that’s essential for this chocolate lemon cake.
-I have not tested this cake with dutch processed cocoa.
+- Natural Cocoa Powder: Provides a rich, deep chocolate flavor that’s essential for this old fashioned chocolate lemon cake.
+I have not tested this cake with dutch processed cocoa, use natural unsweetened cocoa for proper rise.

 - Sour Cream: Adds moisture and a slight tanginess to the cake, keeping it soft and tender.

 - Hot Coffee: Intensifies the chocolate flavor and ensures a moist, luscious texture.
-Make sure to use hot coffee, you can mix instant espresso powder with hot water.
+If you prefer not to use coffee, hot water can be used, but coffee really makes the chocolate pop!

 - Kosher Salt: Balances the sweetness and enhances all the other flavors in the cake.